Punggol MRT/LRT station

 Punggol MRT/LRT station is a Mass Rapid Transit (MRT) and Light Rail Transit (LRT) interchange station in Punggol, Singapore.
 It is an interchange station between the North East Line (NEL) and Punggol LRT (PGLRT), and one of the two MRT stations located within Punggol planning area.
-Stretching across Punggol Central, the station is situated next to Punggol Temporary Bus Interchange and the retail development of Waterway Point.
+Stretching across Punggol Central, the station is situated next to Punggol Bus Interchange and the retail development of Waterway Point.

 The station was completed on 20 June 2003 alongside the other NEL stations.
-It served as the northernmost terminus on the North East Line until it was superseded Punggol Coast station on 10 December 2024.
+It served as the northernmost terminus on the North East Line until it was superseded by Punggol Coast station on 10 December 2024.
 By 2032, the station will become the terminus of the future Cross Island Line (CRL) Punggol extension from Pasir Ris station, making it a triple-line interchange station.
 The station is the longest on the NEL at 320 m long with aluminium and steel cladding, which gives the station a futuristic and modern look.